Electronics Mart IPO: Should you subscribe to the issue?

 The Rs 500-crore initial public offer (IPO) by Electronics Mart India opened for subscription on Tuesday.
 The Hyderabad-based consumer durables retailer is offering shares in the Rs 56-Rs 59 price band.

 While stiff competition from online retailers, high geographic concentration and dependence on limited number of brands are seen as key risks, the fourth largest durables retailer has performed well so far, said analysts who find the asking valuations attractive.
+The issue was commanding a grey market premium of Rs 30, market watchers said.

+Also Read: Electronics Mart IPO: Valuations, grey market premium, analyst ratings & more

 Elara Securities said Electronics Mart India may continue to grow at a healthy pace in terms of store expansion, especially in North India, and given the customer shift toward modern format large retailers.